 Diving Into Data

 Certified measurements of sea level have been taken at the University of Miami’s Rosenstiel School on Virginia Key since 1996 (Virginia Key is a small island just south of Miami Beach and east of downtown Miami).
-Simple linear trends drawn through annual averages of all high tides, low tides, and the mean sea level are shown below, and all three lines are about 3.7″ higher in 2014 than they were in 1996.
+Simple linear trends drawn through annual averages of all high tides, low tides, and the mean sea level are shown below, and all three lines are about 4.2 inches (11cm) higher in 2015 than they were in 1996.

 Predicted (blue) and observed (green) high/low water heights at Virginia Key, May1-May 31.
 (NOAA/NOS)

-[This chart was added in Feb 2015 and includes verified data through the end of 2014.]
+[This chart was updated in Jan 2016 and includes verified data through the end of 2015.]

 The Miami metropolitan region has the greatest amount of exposed financial assets and 4th-largest population vulnerable to sea level rise in the world.
 The only other cities with a higher combined (financial assets and population) risk are Hong Kong and Calcutta .